peepsquest/tutorials/src/creatingSpritesheets.md

         helmlok.png
         skully.png

-To create a sprite sheet task for this, first create a build file `Projfile.js` at the root of your project.
-The pipeline for `spritesheet` task requires only the `spritesheet` filter.
-The `spritesheet` task generates `SpriteSheet.png` when run or triggered by a watch.
+First create a build file `Projfile.js` at the root of your project.
+The pipeline for `spritesheet` task requires only the `spritesheet` filter which is passed all files matching `files`.
+`spritesheet` filter then retrieves dimensions for each image and determines an eficient layout then generates the image and meta file.

 <div class='note'>
-Projmate has many more filters---CoffeeScript, CommonJS, PreProcessor, Template, Handlebars, Uglify, Less, YUI Docs, Tap ... to name a few
+Projmate has many filters: CoffeeScript, CommonJS, PreProcessor, Template, Handlebars, Uglify, Less, YUI Docs, ... to name a few
 </div>

 ```js